QihangFan/QihangFan.github.io/README.md

 # About Design

 ## Background
-The studio aims at designing a new Garden Factory for emerging fashion houses Duran Lantink and Collina Strada to produce small batch upcycled collections under the umbrella of Prada Group S.p.A.
+The studio aims at designing a new Garden Factory for emerging fashion houses like Duran Lantink and Collina Strada to produce small-batch upcycled collections under the umbrella of Prada Group S.p.A.
 The design topics cover six discourses:
   - Topic 01.
 Architectural Types — (Fashion) House & Factory
   - Topic 02.
 Motion Space — Runways IRL, AR, VR
   - Topic 03.
 Interfaces — Physical/Digital Cameras, Rigs